azap2124/e-commerce_study/README.md

 6. Is there a relationship between merchant profile pictures and sales?

 ## Preparing our data
 The dataset I used can be found [here](https://data.world/jfreex/summer-products-and-sales-performance-in-e-commerce-on-wish).
 This data comes from the Wish platform.
-It incorporates data gathered from 2020 until the present moment and it was last updated on June 5th 2023.
+It incorporates data gathered from 2020.

 This data covers information on various product attributes in the database.
 It includes details such as the original title of the product, its price, retail price, units sold, ad boosts usage, ratings, and rating counts.
 The dataset also contains information on badges associated with each product, product tags, color, size variation, countries shipped to, origin country, merchant rating count, merchant rating, whether the merchant has a profile picture, and unique product IDs.
 With this comprehensive dataset, we can gain valuable insights into product trends, merchant performance, and customer preferences in the online marketplace.